HUST-EIC-AI-LAB/UCADI/README.md

 1. `python server_main.py`
 2. `python client1_main.py`
-3. `pyhton client2_main.py ......`
+3. `python client2_main.py ......`

 **3.2  Some tips**

-​	Our FL process has more flexibility.
-On the server side, client developers can select all registered clients to return to their parameter files and start aggregation.
-You can also set a minimum number of clients `min_clients` and a `maximum` delay: when enough number of clients return their files or no new client returns its file in the predefined maximum delay, the server can start the aggregation process in advance, and no longer receive any client requests.
+Our FL process has more flexibility.
+On the Server side, developers can select all registered clients to return to their parameter files and start aggregation.
+Or you can also set a minimum number of clients `min_clients` and a `maximum` delay: when enough number of clients return their files or no new client returns its file in the predefined maximum delay, the server can start the aggregation process in advance, and no longer receive any client requests.

 These contents can be found in the `server_main_raw.py` file and the corresponding code is provided.

 ## 4. Others

-​	We have completed the communication between different devices in the local area network, and have conducted tests related to the Federated Learning process.
+We have completed the communication between different devices in the local area network, and have conducted tests related to the Federated Learning process.
 Our communication process is based on Socket.
 If you want to successfully deploy this framework to different devices in different network domains, developers may need to consider the corresponding port and firewall settings to ensure successful communication.